Snervan/angular-tuto/README.md

 # AngularTuto

-This is the work i've done so far following a MOOC about AngularJS on OpenClassrooms Website.
+This is the work i've done so far following a MOOC about Angular on OpenClassrooms Website.

 If you want this to work, don't forget to use `npm install` to install the necessary packages.